ETCLabs/RDMnet/docs/getting_started/using_controller.md

 periodic callbacks notifying you of changes, with the #client_list_action_t set appropriately as shown above.

+Clients include both devices and other controllers; to differentiate the two, check the type field in each RptClientEntry structure.

 ### Sending RDM Commands

 Build RDM commands using the LocalRdmCommand type.
 The library uses a naming convention where names